Massage for Spinal Curvatures: Working with Kyphosis, Lordosis and Scoliosis

 About the Workshop:

-With more than 3 million Scoliosis diagnoses made each year, there is a need for both preventative and restorative therapies to help relieve the pain and tension associated with this common structural deviation.
-Most people who have scoliosis will experience limits in their functional movement oftentimes with chronic pain as a source of ongoing kinesthetic and neurological stress.
-This course will explore the structural differences found in clients with specific types of scoliotic curvatures, provide a client-centered approach to treatment-planning, and introduce an integrative method for diminished pain and increased functional movements.
+With millions of diagnoses related to spinal curvatures made each year, preventative and restorative therapies are essential to help relieve the pain and tension associated with these common structural deviations.
+Associated limitations in functional movement and chronic pain can be an ongoing source of kinesthetic and neurological stress.
+This course will explore the structural differences found in clients with specific types of curvatures, provide a client-centered approach to treatment-planning, and introduce an integrative method for diminished pain and increased functional movements.

-In this course students will learn the postural kinesiology of the muscles most likely affected by scoliosis.
-They will learn and practice muscle-specific palpation and receive guided demonstration on a range of applicable orthopedic techniques to provide soft-tissue pain relief and increase sensory awareness.
+In this course students will learn the postural kinesiology of the muscles most likely affected by kyphosis, lordosis, and scoliosis.
+Students will practice muscle-specific palpation and receive guided demonstration on a range of applicable orthopedic techniques to provide soft-tissue pain relief and increase sensory awareness.
 For each body area addressed we will utilize and practice an orthopedic protocol which includes myofascial release, circulatory softening, deep tissue, Deep Massage: Lauterstein method as well as passive and active movement techniques.
 We will cover advanced client-positioning for maximum access to integral musculature including seated massage, side-lying, and "figure-4" positions.
 With this unique set of tools, students will be able to diminish pain and enhance sensory awareness for their clients.

 About the Instructor: